pwndbg/pwndbg/README.md

 ![c](caps/b.png?raw=1)

 And here's a screenshot of GDB's built-in commands failing horribly.
+Note that while, yes, it gives output -- the addresses it does give are all wrong, and are just file offsets.

 ![c](caps/c.png?raw=1)